TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 		- will add chapters in respective format
 		- will also attempt to rename and move output into its own folder based on album field

-- Alternatively you can export to Metadata:
+	Alternatively, you can export to Metadata:
 	1. Add the file to bin folder of ffmpeg (4.4 plus)
 	2. Rename the file to export.mp3 or export.m4b
-	3. Run mp3_export-metadata.bat or m4b_export-metadata.bat, respectively
+	3. Run mp3_export-metadata.bat or m4b_export-metadata.bat
 	4. Open metadata.txt and edit the chapter titles as desired
-	5. Rename the file to input.mp3 or input.mp4, respectively
+	5. Rename the file to input.mp3 or input.mp4
 	6. Run mp3_mergemetadata.bat or mp4_merge-metadata.bat
 		- will overwrite existing chapters with edited chapters
 		- will also attempt to rename and move output into its own folder based on album field